with acknowledgement to Les Higgs

 But within a day or so of the execution taking place the Home Secretary commuted his sentence to life imprisonment after considering his mental health and the testimony put forward during the trial.

-If you'd like to comment on this story please do so below.
+If you'd like to comment on this story, please contact us here.